prikhi/pencil/docs/source/reference/behaviours.rst

 StrokeStyle
 -----------

-This behaviour is used to set "stroke-width" and "stroke-dasharray" attribute of the target object
+This behaviour is used to set the "stroke-width" and "stroke-dasharray" attributes of the target object.

 Target object
 ^^^^^^^^^^^^^

-Objects that have stroke.
+Any Object that has a stroke.

 XML syntax
 ^^^^^^^^^^